Ciantic/trayicon-rs/README.md

 ## Alternatives

 Most mature alternative is qdot's [systray-rs](https://github.com/qdot/systray-rs).
 Unfortunately I got frustrated with the API in it and decided to rewrite my own.
 This however largely does not use the code in it, instead I loaned my old C/C++ code repository as a template.

+## Change log

+* 0.2.0 - 2024-05-09
+    * Removed dependency to `winit` crate, now setting a sender is a function.
+    * Added `show_menu`, this means user must call it to show the menu even on right click.
+Previously right click always showed the menu.